DavidCoteFun/ElectroMagneticShowerSimulator/README.md

 # ElectroMagneticShowerSimulator

-Embryo of prototype to study GPU acceleration techniques for Electro-Magnetic Shower simulations.
+Embryo of prototype to study GPU acceleration techniques for Electro-Magnetic Shower simulations. <br>
 [Unfinished project (2014).]

 ## To setup CUDA
 ```